nicoestrada/nicoestrada/README.md

 ### Hi, welcome to my github!

+- 👽 What I do: I am a software engineer with a knack for e-com
-- 🔭 I’m currently working on an iOS app that can detect languages...
+- 🔭 I’m currently working on an iOS app that can detect e-commerce related insights...
 - 🌱 I’m currently learning SwiftUI & Artificial Intelligence!
 - 📫 How to reach me: estrada@hey.com